Destrade in 1990, Cabrera in 2002, Nakamura and Mejia in 2014. Will Seibu Lions produce Home Run king in 2026, the Year of the Horse?

 This year's zodiac sign is "horse."
 Looking at Pacific League players who have won Home Run title in the year of the horse, Seibu Lions players are the most popular.

-In 1990, De Strada hit 42 home runs to become Home Run king, and in 2002, Cabrera hit 55 Home Run, a Japanese record at the time, to become Home Run king.
-In 2014, Mejia and Takeya Nakamura both hit 34 Home Run to become Home Run king.
-In the Year of the Horse season, Seibu Lions players have won Home Run three times in a row.
+In 1990, Destrade hit 42 home runs to win Home Run title, and in 2002, Cabrera won Home Run title with a then-Japanese record of 55 Home Run in a single season.
+Furthermore, in 2014, Mejia and Takeya Nakamura each hit 34 Home Run to win Home Run title.
+In seasons born in the Year of the Horse, Seibu Lions players have won Home Run for three consecutive years.

-Seven or eight years ago, when the team boasted a lineup that was feared by other teams as a bandit lineup, there was hope for Home Run king from Seibu Lions, but last season the team Home Run 80 home runs, fourth in the league.
-In the current situation, it is hard to imagine Home Run king coming from Seibu Lions.
+Seven or eight years ago, when the team boasted a bandit batting lineup and was feared by other teams, we could have expected Home Run Wang from Seibu Lions, but last season, the team ranked fourth in the league Home Run 80 runs.
+At present, the birth of Home Run Wang from Seibu Lions is unlikely.

 However, that doesn't mean there aren't any candidates.
 Last season, in his first year in Japan, Nevin hit 21 Home Run, third in the league.
 If he can get used to Japanese pitcher and demonstrate his power in this second season, it's entirely possible that he could join the race for Home Run title.
 At present, it's disappointing that there aren't many Japanese power hitters in the running, but it will be interesting to see if Home Run king will emerge from Seibu Lions Lions this season.

-▼ Pacific League Home Run King in the Year of the Horse
+▼ Pacific League League Home Run King of the Year of the Horse

 1954: 31 home runs by Futoshi Nakanishi (Nishitetsu)